JamieMason/grunt-imageoptim/README.md

 As with all Grunt plugins, grunt-imageoptim is configured using a Gruntfile.js  in the root of your project.

-Grunt provide a short [walkthrough of a sample Gruntfile](http://gruntjs.com/sample-gruntfile) which explains they work, but the general structure is this;
+Grunt provide a short [walkthrough of a sample Gruntfile](http://gruntjs.com/sample-gruntfile) which explains how they work, but the general structure is this;

 ```javascript
 module.exports = function(grunt) {